canhochoi/regression/README.md

 Regression analysis for predicting sampled-level cell type proportion from gene expression.
 The current method is a low rank, ridge regularized approach which is inspired from [1].

-The [Analysis](Analysis) folder contains scripts and notebooks show important results:
+The [analysis](analysis) folder contains scripts and notebooks show important results:
 a.
 Stem cells' gene expression profile can predict cell type proportion
 b.
 Terminal cells' gene expression profile can improve the prediction of their corresponding proportion.